lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **Deyner** _(23-Sep-18 04:55 PM)_

-> I seem to remember you could’ve saved me Garrick..
+> I seem to remember you could've saved me Garrick..

 **RPretribution** _(23-Sep-18 04:55 PM)_

-> A flamethrower is one of the few weapons I’ve never used.
+> A flamethrower is one of the few weapons I've never used.

 **Deyner** _(23-Sep-18 04:56 PM)_